Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

 \subsection{Efficiency}

-Using data taken on the prototype sMDT chamber the measured (expected) layer efficiency is 0.942$\pm$0.002 (0.94) \cite{smdtDesign}.
+Using data taken on the BMG prototype sMDT chamber the measured (expected) layer efficiency is 0.942$\pm$0.002 (0.94) \cite{smdtDesign}.
 The measured tube efficiency (when only considering the active gas volume of the tubes) is 0.985$\pm$0.002. figure \ref{fig:efficiency} shows the efficiency as a function of drift radius, which demonstrates that the region near the tube wall is responsible for most of the inefficiency of the chamber, other than the intrinsic geometric inefficiency due to spacing between the gas volumes.
-Similar results are achieved with the module 0 chamber.
+Similar results are achieved with the BIS chamber.

 We did not observe any relationship between efficiency and the number of layers penetrated, so the quoted efficiency is an average of all 8 layers.
-See figure \ref{fig:eff_summary} for a comparison of the efficiencies measured on the test chamber and module 0.
+See figure \ref{fig:eff_summary} for a comparison of the efficiencies measured on the prototype chambers.